 After transmitting the SOR packet, the initiator shall enter the control phase.
 After the initiator has confirmed receipt of the RESP from the responder during control phase, and unless initialization of further HRP-ARDEVs is required, the initiator shall discontinue ranging initialization and cease transmission of ADV-POLL packets.

-Alternatively, public addresses may be used (PUBLIC-ADV-POLL, PUBLIC-ADV-RESP, and PUBLIC-SOR).

 The initialization process is exemplified in the following figure:

 Figure 1.2.2.1.1 - An example of NBA-UWB MMS initialization and ranging phase